matgbar/main_site/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Human Development & Quantitative Methodology (ongoing)" institution = "University of Maryland, College Park" year = 2018
+  course = "PhD in Human Development & Quantitative Methodology" institution = "University of Maryland, College Park" year = 2018